aks5bx/ChessOpeningRecommender/README.md

 To run this step, run `python src/format_data.py`.
 If you have strayed from the file naming conventions, you may have to adjust the script slightly.

-## Step 3: Assorted Feature Extraction
+## Step 3: Postprocessing

-The ipynotebook `notebooks/scratch.ipynb` contains different cells that help finish up the data pipeline stage.
+The ipynotebook `notebooks/postprocess_data.ipynb` contains  cells that help finish up the data pipeline stage.
 These steps need to be ported over to Python, but this has been deprioritized for the time being.

-The cells of importance are the cells that generated the Y Data (Label Data) and the cells that append data (this is helpful to add more data to our current store).
+Running the Initial Dataset section of the notebook will complete the data pipeline process for a fresh data load.

+Running the Append Data section of the notebook will combine two independently loaded datasets into one dataset.
+This is helpful if you choose to load one month of data at a time.
+In this case, you can load Month A and save a first file, load month B and save a second file, and then run the Append Data section to combined the two files into one cohesive output.

 ## Utils